 Seabourne Group Limited's ("Seabourne") modern slavery statement is made pursuant to Section 54 of the Modern Slavery Act 2015.
-Seabourne's current modern slavery statement relates to its actions and activities during the financial year 1 July 2020 to 30 June 2021.
+Seabourne's current modern slavery statement relates to its actions and activities during the financial year 1 July 2021 to 30 June 2022.

-Seabourne recognise that modern slavery is a crime where people are exploited and treated as commodities for commercial gain.
-It includes slavery, servitude, forced labour and human trafficking and is a violation of fundamental human rights.
+Seabourne recognises that modern slavery is a crime where people are exploited and treated as commodities for commercial gain.
+It includes slavery, servitude, being owned or controlled by an employer through mental or physical abuse or the threat of abuse, being dehumanised, treated as a commodity or being bought or sold as property, being physically constrained or to have restriction placed on freedom of movement, forced work through mental or physical threat, human trafficking and is a violation of fundamental human rights.